REV. MICHAEL MCBRIDE

 Urban Strategies Campaign Manager

-Before coming to PICO, Dr. Cediel spent over 20 years in public education, serving as a teacher, principal, and deputy superintendent in urban schools, and currently provides leadership coaching and professional development for educational leaders and corporate executives throughout the country.
+Before joining the LIVE FREE Campaign, Dr. Cediel spent over 20 years in public education, serving as a teacher, principal, associate superintendent, and deputy superintendent in urban schools.
 During his tenure as a deputy superintendent in Boston, the district was repeatedly identified as one of the top five urban districts in the country based on its progress in eliminating achievement gaps and improving overall performance.
-As an outgrowth of his work in education, Dr. Cediel has spent a number of years focused on issues related to gun violence, incarceration, and criminal justice reform--all issues that directly affect the communities he has served during the course of his career.
-Having taught middle schoolers in Oakland, graduate students at Harvard, and aspiring school leaders at the University of Chicago, his best students were the men at San Quentin State Prison.
-He holds a B.A. in religious studies from Brown University, an M.A. in Latin American history from California State University-East Bay, and M.Ed. and Ed.D. degrees from the Harvard Graduate School of Education.
+His career in education includes teaching middle schoolers in Oakland, graduate students at Harvard, aspiring school leaders at the University of Chicago, and emerging scholars at San Quentin State Prison.
+He has written pieces on gun violence, racial justice, and other topics for The New York Times, USA Today, The Root, and other publications.
+He is also the CEO of First Revolution Consulting which provides leadership coaching and professional development for educational and corporate leaders throughout the country.
+He holds a B.A. in religious studies from Brown University, an M.A. in Latin American history from California State University-East Bay, and masters and doctoral degrees from the Harvard Graduate School of Education.
+He is blessed with a wonderful wife, Stefany, and their two daughters, Sofía and Amelia.

 LIVE FREE Campaign Manager